 Leading trends analysis and strategic recommendations for early adoption of new space technologies.

-Turning data into actionable insights for real systems and labs development.
+Turning data into actionable insights for real systems development and business startegies.

 Projects Dissemination